xrdocs/ncs5500/_tutorials/latest-acl-enhancements-on-ncs5500-ios-xr-7-6-1.md

 ### Feature support

  - It is supported only in the ingress direction
- - It is supported only with hybrind ACL
+ - It is supported only with hybrid ACL
  - It is supported only on J2/J2C based NCS5700 with external TCAM
  - It is supported only on chassis operating in native mode
  - Both IPv4 and IPv6 ACLs are supported with policing
+ - It i supported only with permit criteria
  - Policing rate in PPS is not supported
  - L2 ACL is not supported for policing